Alexei Navalny: Later charges

-On 7 September 2022, Navalny said that he had been placed in solitary confinement for the fourth time in just over a month, after just being released.
-He linked his recent treatment to his attempts to establish a labour union in his penal colony and his "6000" list of individuals he has called to be sanctioned.
+On 7 September 2022, Navalny said that he had been placed in solitary confinement for the fourth time in just over a month, immediately following his release.
+He attributed this treatment to his attempts to establish a labour union in his penal colony and his "6000" list of individuals he has called to be sanctioned.
 The next day, he said that his attorney-client privilege was revoked with prison authorities accusing him of continuing to commit crimes from prison.

 On 4 October 2022, allies of Navalny said they were relaunching his regional political network to fight the mobilization and war.

-On 17 November 2022 the New York Times reported that Navalny was now in permanent solitary confinement.
+On 17 November 2022, Navalny stated that he was now in permanent solitary confinement.
 Infractions besides the attempt to start a labour union among the prisoners were that he did not button his collar, did not clean the prison yard well enough, and that he addressed a prison official by his military rank rather than his patronymic.

 On 10 January 2023, over 400 doctors in Russia signed an open letter to president Putin demanding that prison authorities "stop abusing" Navalny, after it became known that he fell ill with flu in solitary confinement and his lawyers were not allowed to give him basic medication.
 Less than a month later, Navalny was transferred to an isolated punishment cell, a stricter form of imprisonment reserved for those who violate prison rules, for the maximum term of six months.

+On 4 August 2023, Navalny was sentenced to an additional 19 years in a "special regime" colony on charges including publicly inciting extremist activity, financing extremist activity, and "rehabilitating Nazi ideology"; the Moscow City Court found him guilty on all charges in a closed-doors trial.
+In a social media post published the previous day, Navalny stated that he had expected to be given a "Stalinist" sentence and called on supporters to fight against corruption.
+According to his lawyers, following this latest sentencing, Navalny would have been released in December 2038.

+On 13 October 2023, three of his lawyers, Vadim Kobzev, Igor Sergunin and Alexei Liptser, were detained on charges about participating in an "extremist group".
+Navalny commented that "Just like in Soviet times, not only political activists are being prosecuted and turned into political prisoners, but their lawyers, too".